 Millenials are increasingly buying from eco-responsible brands.
 They are looking for organic, environmentally friendly products ...
 46% of French people bought an eco-responsible product in 2019 according to a study conducted by the French Fashion Institute (IFM).
 But, consumers are not necessarily aware of the carbon effect of their parcel.
 E-commerce brands will have to "educate" their customers to reduce returns, their ecological footprint and thus improve their brand image .
-In other words, to inform their customers about the entire logistics process and why not give them an estimate of the gas emissions associated with the shipping of their order.
+In other words, to inform their customers about the entire logistics process and why not give them an estimate of the gas emissions caused by their shipping order.
 For example, DHL offers to calculate the CO2 emission of a parcel by taking into account its dimensions, weight, the point of departure and arrival, and the transportation method.

 Millennials and Generation Z are now used to being able to return their orders of their favorite brands free of charge.
-As e-commerce brands, it is your role to shake up their habits and reduce returns.
-This would have positive effects on your business: reducing your environmental impact, improving your brand image with your customers and reducing your return costs.
+As an e-commerce brand, you have to shake up their habits and reduce returns.
+This would have positive effects on your business: reducing your environmental impact, improving your brand image and reducing your return costs.
 The solutions, proposed in this article, are adapted to each stage of your company's evolution, starting with the correction of mistaken customer addresses and ending with innovative technologies and materials.